Best Phlebotomy Schools in Tennessee

 5. Schedule your national certification exam.

 A career in phlebotomy can be your entry point into healthcare.
-With the right training in Tennessee, you could be working in a medical setting in less than a year.
+With the right training in Tennessee, you could be working in a medical setting in about a year.

 Sources: